 Houchin served as a graduate assistant for the men's cross country and track & field teams at Oklahoma State from 1999-2002.
 He coached middle-distance and distance athletes along with serving as the program's recruiting coordinator.
 During those four seasons, he coached four track & field NCAA qualifiers, three NCAA All-Americans and eight track & field conference champions.

-As an athlete, Houchin competed on Oklahoma State's track & field team from 1994-1997, earning three All-Big 8 Conference honors.
 He graduated with a Bachelor of Arts in English in 1999.
-He is married to the former Mary Duerbeck, who will serve as a volunteer assistant coach for the UAB cross country and track & field teams.
+He is married to the former Mary Duerbeck, who serves as a volunteer assistant coach for the UAB cross country and track & field teams.